-DryGuy Simple Dry boot and glove dryer is very similar to PEET original model but with some tweaks on it.
+DryGuy Simple Dry boot and glove dryer are very similar to PEET’s original model but with some tweaks on it.

 DryGuy Simple Dry will effectively dry one pair of boots or gloves in 6-8 hours.
 It works safely and silently and you can even leave it working overnight to do its job.

 The innovative fluted design of the ports and tubes improves circulation and offers more efficient drying.

 They really tried to think of everything when making the DryGuy Simple Dry boot dryer.
 Only if the thought of including a timer or on/off switch it would be almost perfect.

 - Silent and efficient